ShirleyLii/AR-Face-Recognition/README.md

 # Face-Recognition-With-OpenCV

-## Please email me at yli224@stevens.edu for the new private repository link https://github.com/ShirleyLii/Face-Recognition-with-OpenCV-and-Python to this project!
+## Please email me at yli224@stevens.edu for the access to new private repository link https://github.com/ShirleyLii/Face-Recognition-with-OpenCV-and-Python (this project)!
 Thank you!!

 [![python3.6](https://img.shields.io/badge/python-3.6-brightgreen.svg)]()